tonethar/IGME-330-Master/notes/HW-mapbox-2.md

 ## V. Add a map layer

 1) Now let's add a map layer - https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/
     - Here we'll add a `paint` layer of type `fill-extrusion` to the map that will allow Mapbox to draw buildings in 3D
     - The code to do this is straight out of a Mapbox example:
       - the example is here: https://docs.mapbox.com/mapbox-gl-js/example/3d-buildings/
       - this is a simple copy/paste - you will need to copy ALL of the code in the "map onload call":
         - beginning here: `map.on('load', function() {`
         - and ending here: `});`
     - put this code at the bottom of `init()` in the **maps.js** module - when you paste it all of the formatting will be gone, so try to indent and pretty it up and some point

-2) Relaod the page to see the difference - below I am in the "RIT @ Isometric View", and slightly zoomed in - note that the extruded buildings give a nice 3D effect:
+2) Reload the page to see the difference - below I am in the "RIT @ Isometric View", and slightly zoomed in - note that the extruded buildings give a nice 3D effect:

 <hr>